karimifarzam/karimifarzam.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 increase in women’s participation in the workforce and with it came an increase in global productivity.(4) The 21st century introduction of Oocyte cryopreservation or egg freezing has similarly allowed women to plan pregnancy’s later, and technology is continually being developed to extend the fertility window.
-(5) A neoliberal may view these developments in a positive light, while a communist may argue that this technology and so-called progress has simply shifted their oppression from the realm of gender to realm of capitalism, and without freedom from capitalism the underlying oppression remains ever-present.
+(5) From a neoliberal perspective, these developments would be seen in positive light, they may point to the benefits of the technology in terms of providing women more freedom in family planning, and while a substantial portion of communists would agree, particularly harsh critics of capitalism would contend that this technology and progress has shifted the oppression of women from the realm of gender to the realm of capitalism.
+The argument goes that the popularization of such technology is a way extract more employment from women in the workplace, and to incentivize them to delay childbirth in order to focus on their careers and productivity.

-The analysis becomes more interesting when investigating the trend in questioning the social institutions themselves.
-In the case of gender as a social construct, its validity as a source of identity has come into question particularly as technology has progressed.
-In the form of innovative policy, nations are adapting to the notion of nonbinary personhood.
-Simultaneously, novel medical procedures and biological innovations are also allowing for greater levels of physical control of gender expression.
-(6) While current institutions have yet to adapt, an un- governance framework that encourages institutions to “actively seek to encounter, produce, and harness, their own indeterminacy (or the experience and expression of it) as a generative principle” would be suited for such a landscape.
-An un-governance model for women’s rights institutions, for example, would embrace the evolving nature and meaning of gender while accommodating the struggles and virtues of women operating within gender apartheid.
-It would also seek to address the underlying class inequalities that are interspersed within gender issues.
-Such a model would embrace its lack of ability to provide closure on these questions but nevertheless strives towards it.
+Analyzing whether capitalism, and by extension prioritizing economic progress, can co-exist with oppression leads you to look at gender.
+The definition of gender as a category has evolved significantly over the years, and many aspects of what gender means has come into question, particularly as technology has progressed.
+Innovations in biotechnology have lead to better gender-affirming surgeries and transition pharmaceuticals, and in the form of innovative policy, nations have adopted the notion of nonbinary personhood.(6) While current institutions have yet to adapt, an un-governance framework that encourages institutions to “actively seek to encounter, produce, and harness, their own indeterminacy (or the experience and expression of it) as a generative principle” would be suited for such a landscape.
+An un-governance model for women’s rights institutions, for example, would embrace the evolving nature and meaning of gender while accommodating the struggles and virtues of women operating within systems such as gender apartheid in the Middle East.
+Altogether, what an un-governance model would achieve is that it would address both the societal and economic concerns.
+It would for example address the underlying class inequalities that are interspersed within gender issues, while advocating for the ways that economic progress can addresses gender inequality.
+Such a model would embrace its lack of ability to provide closure on these questions but nevertheless strive towards it.

 ### II: Migration and Globalization